damilola-oladele/damilola-oladele.github.io/_tabs/resume.md

 * Collaborated with back-end developers and designers to create and maintain web applications.
 * Implemented responsive design across multiple projects, enhancing user experience across devices.

+**March 2021 - December 2022**
+**iGates, Lagos, Nigeria - Front-end Engineer**

+* Collaborated with back-end developers and UI/UX designers at Igates to develop an internal bank application for card issuance.
+* Documented APIs.
+* Improved existing technical content and created new content.

 ## Education